Gesiima/dbus-goecharger/README.md

 any system's ESS will physically balance a momentary production/demand gap from the battery regardless of what any external controller "intends" - this fork's settings control what *this script itself* signals to the go-e, not the underlying physical behaviour of the Multiplus/ESS system.
+(The same underlying limitation, applied to a different feature, resurfaces below as the DC-coupled PV note under "Preventing battery discharge during Manual charging".)

 ### Preventing battery discharge during Manual charging: three mechanisms considered